-Veritone Clarity provides the resources and tools necessary to evaluate and monitor the performance of AI Models.
+Veritone Benchmark provides the resources and tools necessary to evaluate and monitor the performance of AI Models.
 Being able to effectively select the right model from the hundreds available, as well as integrate it with existing human resources in a way that cultivates trust in your digital workforce is an important requirement for all businesses.

 For AIWare developers, this allows you to compare your engine against other engines so that you can refine your engines to be the best in class.

-For AIWare users, the Clarity application allows you to figure out which engines generate the best combination of speed, accuracy, and performance all while minimizing cost -- allowing AIWare to deliver more business value to you versus individual AI providers.
+For AIWare users, the Benchmark application allows you to figure out which engines generate the best combination of speed, accuracy, and performance all while minimizing cost -- allowing AIWare to deliver more business value to you versus individual AI providers.

 One of the main benefits of AIWare is the ability to run engines from different providers to process your media.
 With this choice comes the problem: